matthewsouther/educator-emily/src/pages/about/index.md

 title: Who is Educator Emily?
 ---
 * Certified K-6 Teacher
 * MA in Curriculum and Instruction
+* 12 years classroom teaching experience
+* 6 years experience on the parenting crazy-train

 I am a person with many passions and a deep enthusiasm for life and learning.
 I explore the world through music, art, literature, science, and the outdoors, but my deepest passion--and truly my life’s work--is working with children.